Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Triplewise Color Comparisons

 For triplewise comparisons, we used all three colors from~\autoref{table:colorsets} in Appendix~\ref{app:color_sets}.
 Each of the $3! = 6$ permutations was iterated 40 times, for a total of 240 triplewise comparisons.

-We used a chi-square test to assess whether LLMs exhibit position bias when evaluating the three colors of equal quality.
+We used a chi-square test to assess whether LLMs exhibit position bias when evaluating three colors of (approximately) equal quality.
 Under the null hypothesis of no positional preference, we would expect the model to select each position with equal probability (i.e., one-third each).
+Note that this is regardless of quality differentials: even if one color is significantly preferred to the others, we would expect each position to be selected one-third of the time.
 A statistically significant deviation from this uniform distribution (as indicated by $p < 0.001$) suggests that the model's selection is systematically influenced by resume order rather than content.
 To quantify the strength of this effect, we report \text{Cram\'{e}r's } V as a measure of effect size. \autoref{tab:triplewise_colors_temp1} shows the results of the triplewise comparisons at \(T=1\), showing the proportion of times each position was chosen, along with effect sizes and associated \(p\)-values.

 \autoref{fig:triplewise_color_temp_all} shows the results at different temperatures.
-Similarly to the pairwise comparisons, while higher temperatures introduce randomness, the positional bias remains robust.
+Similarly to the pairwise comparisons, while higher temperatures introduce randomness, the position bias remains robust.